MADROCHA/veterinary_crud_php/README.md

 `git clone https://github.com/MADROCHA/veterinary_crud_php.git`
 If you want to use this repo you should have the last version of [composer](https://getcomposer.org/ "composer") and install it using composer install in the VScode terminal for example.
 This will add the vendor folder to the project which is needed for it to work.
-The next step will be creating the database so you should open a server administrator and create the database with the name "veterinary" in phpMyAdmin then use the following SQL code in veterinary database to create the table:
+The next step will be creating the database so you should open a server administrator and create the database with the name "veterinary" in phpMyAdmin then copy the following SQL code in veterinary database to create the table:
 ```
     SET SQL_MODE = "NO_AUTO_VALUE_ON_ZERO";
     SET AUTOCOMMIT = 0;